 Direct Charging Policy

 In accepting federal funds for sponsored projects Brown University agrees to abide by government regulations regarding the use of those funds.
-The Direct Charging Guidelines serves to provide guidance to meet the compliance standards for defining, charging and accounting for direct and facilities and administrative (F&A or indirect) costs to sponsored awards.
+The Direct Charging Policy serves to provide guidance to meet the compliance standards for defining, charging and accounting for direct and facilities and administrative (F&A or indirect) costs to sponsored awards.

-The Direct Charging Guidelines follow the Office of Management and Budget (OMB) Uniform Guidance for any Notice of Award issued to Brown University on or after December 26, 2014.
+The Direct Charging Policy follow the Office of Management and Budget (OMB) Uniform Guidance for any Notice of Award issued to Brown University on or after December 26, 2014.
 Any awards issued prior to this date will follow OMB Circular A‐21: Cost Principles for Educational Institutions.
 Notices of awards issued to Brown University after December 26, 2014 will state in the Terms and Conditions section whether the award is subject to Uniform Guidance.

 The purpose of this policy is to provide the institutional standard for determining how direct costs are budgeted in proposals and charged to grants, contracts, and other sponsored awards.

 The subrecipient is instructed to e-mail invoices (not more frequently than monthly) directly to the responsible Principal Investigator (PI) and Department Administrator.
 The PI is responsible for reviewing and approving the invoices and concurrently monitoring the activities of subrecipients, as necessary, to ensure that federal awards are being used for their authorized purpose and that performance goals are achieved.

 Subaward modifications are used to extend the period of performance, to increase the funded amount to append additional tasks to the Scope of Work, or modify other terms and conditions.